noelkhalaf/DataBase_1_Project_E_Hotel/README.md

 ## Notes

 - To log in as admin: Username: `admin`, Password: `admin`
-- If table information is not update, refresh the page
+- If table information is not updated, refresh the page